-The U.S. Postal Service handles more than 207 billion pieces of mail each month.
-That's 207 billion opportunities for identity thieves to obtain information that can be used to steal people's identities.
+According to the U.S. Postal Service (USPS), it handles more than 181.9 million pieces of first-class mail each day.
+That's 181.9 million opportunities for identity thieves to obtain information that can be used to steal people's identities.
 And those criminals take advantage of as many of those opportunities as they can.

 Re-routing of mail topped the list of non-technology threats for identity theft.
-The re-routing is usually accomplished by Change of Address.
-Placing a change of address with the U.S. Postal Service is as easy as filling out a form online or mailing in a card that can be picked up at the post office.
+The re-routing is usually accomplished by submitting a fraudulent Change of Address request.
+Placing a change of address with the USPS is as easy as filling out a form online or mailing in a card that can be picked up at the post office.

 Identity thieves collect addresses.
 They may drive by your residence, go through the phone book, or collect trash that contains your address.
 Then requesting a change of address takes just a matter of minutes.

 Most post offices make the change of address cards available in easy-access displays in customer service areas.
 And the electronic change of address can be found on the U.S. Postal Service website.
 With the electronic method, however, there is a verification procedure required.

 The verification process is simple enough, but also tends to make criminals use other methods to change your address.
 When using the online form, a valid credit card with a billing address that matches the old address must be used for verification.
 Not a problem if the thief already has access to your credit card account numbers, but otherwise it presents a bit of an obstacle.

 The two crimes—fraudulently changing addresses and stealing mail—look different from the victim’s point of view.
 But if you’re paying attention to your mail delivery, both should be easy to spot.

 If a criminal fraudulently changes your mailing address, it’s going to be obvious within a few days.
 A change of address stops mail from being delivered to one location and re-routes it to another location.
 The first thing you notice is that suddenly you’re not getting any mail at all.